GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ####  Review previous lecture and check the goal of this lecture

 - In the previous lecture, we learned Adalo, a no-code tool, and created the UI of the pet health management app.
   - In the lecture, we used simple components that does not require a database.
-(Some of you may have used a database in the exercises).
 - In this lecture, we will design a database that matches the UI we created in the previous lecture, so that we can manipulate the data from the app.
-- After that, we will improve the sample app learning some features of Adalo, and finally, we will do app development exercises and presentation.
+- After that, we will improve the sample app learning some features of Adalo, learn external integration and team development.
+Finally, we will do app development exercises and presentation.

 ---
 ## Introduction to databases